z1bc/document-template-utility/README.md

 We are hiring REACT developers.
 To apply, please develop a basic version of the Document Template Utility.
 Please read the README document in detail.
 For questions, please submit as issues in the repo.

+# Milestone 1

+A basic REACT app.
+When the app renders, it should read the HelpingHandContactTemplate.pdf file.
+It should then replace {{doc.firstname}} with "Joe".
+At this point, hard coding is fine.
+The app should generate a new PDF and  trigger a download to the user's computer.

+The goal of milestone 1 is to make sure the contractor has basic understanding of how to manipulate PDF files.

 # Document Template Utility

 The goal of the document Template Utility is to take a MS-Word or PDF as a template and fill in data from a JSON document, and generate a new PDF document.